adeleyeMV/DS-projects/README.md

 * Need high throughput: While ACID transactions bring benefits they also slow down the process of reading and writing data.
 If you need very fast reads and writes using a relational database may not suit your needs.
 * Need a flexible schema: Flexible schema can allow for columns to be added that do not have to be used by every row, saving disk space.
 * Need high availability: Relational databases have a single point of failure.
 When that database goes down, a failover to a backup system must happen and takes time.

+## Importance of Relational Databases:
+---
+* Standardization of data model: Once your data is transformed into the rows and columns format, your data is standardized and you can query it with SQL
+* Flexibility in adding and altering tables: Relational databases gives you flexibility to add tables, alter tables, add and remove data.
+* Data Integrity: Data Integrity is the backbone of using a relational database.
+* Structured Query Language (SQL): A standard language can be used to access the data with a predefined language.
+* Simplicity : Data is systematically stored and modeled in tabular format.
+* Intuitive Organization: The spreadsheet format is intuitive but intuitive to data modeling in relational databases.